Rajai Davis: Cleveland Indians

 On December 17, 2015, Davis signed a one-year, $5.25 million contract with the Cleveland Indians.

 On July 2, 2016, Davis hit for the cycle in a game against the Toronto Blue Jays.
 It was the eighth cycle in Cleveland Indians franchise history, the first since Travis Hafner in 2003, and the sixth player in Major League history to hit for a reverse cycle.
 He led off the game with a home run, hit a triple in the third inning, a double in the sixth inning, and finished the cycle with a single in the ninth inning.

 On November 2, 2016, during Game 7 of the 2016 World Series, Davis hit a game tying, two-run home run in the bottom of the eighth inning off of Cubs closer Aroldis Chapman.
 It was the first home run allowed by Chapman since June 18, when he was with the Yankees.
 The Indians, however, went on to lose the game (and thus the series) to the Cubs in extra innings.
+The home run, as of the end of the 2023 MLB season, remains as the third-most consequential play in MLB history according to the statistic "Championship Win Probability Added," adding 39% to Cleveland's chances of winning its first World Series since 1948.
+It also remains as the highest percentage in that stat for any team that went on to lose the World Series.